Table of Contents Contents

 Estate Taxes

-When someone dies and there is a will, the executor is there to deal with their estate.
+When someone dies, and there is a will, the executor is there to deal with their estate.
 The estate consists of the total monetary value of all of the belongings and assets of that individual.
 This includes everything from investments to personal property and even real estate.
 But before any inheritances can be distributed, the executor has to file a final tax return for the deceased.
-This will show if the deceased owes any money that the estate will pay taxes owing to the CRA, or if there is a refund that will be added to the estate.
+This will show if the deceased owes any money, that the estate will pay taxes owed to the CRA, or if there is a refund that will be added to the estate.
+During this process, an adjusted cost base for the property will be calculated.
+Any remaining funds after the taxes payable are paid will then be paid out at the same time as distributing assets.
+Any unpaid taxes, or if the deceased owe taxes from previous years, can cause delays in the process.

-When it comes to the assets in the state, the CRA considers that they were sold at fair market value at the time of death.
+When it comes to the assets in the estate, the CRA considers that they were sold at fair market value at the time of death.
+This is referred to as deemed disposition.
 The estate is then taxed on that amount for each item.
 Because things are taxed differently, each item is assessed differently.
-Keep in mind that this part of the estate taxes apply when the executor or a common law partner.
-In that instance it works a little differently.
+Keep in mind that this part of the estate taxes applies when the executor or a common-law partner.
+In that instance, it works a little differently.

 As mentioned above, all assets are taxed differently.
 If the deceased had an RRSP on an RRIF, personal income tax will be charged to the estate.
-There are no special circumstances for the capital gains on these.
+There are no special circumstances for capital gains from these for income tax purposes.

-Any capital gains tax from the deceased will be charged on 50% using the deceased's personal income tax rate.
-These capital gains would come from capital assets, also known as capital property, such as stocks, homes, investments or anything else in their estate that is considered to be a non-registered capital asset.
+Any capital gains tax from the deceased will be charged on using 1/2 or ⅔ based on which capital gains tax applies and the deceased's personal income tax rate.
+These capital gains would come from capital assets, also known as capital property, such as stocks, rental property, investment properties, investments or anything else in the deceased’s estate that is considered to be a non-registered capital asset.
 These things were considered to be sold by the CRA and the taxes would be charged on the fair market value.
+This significant tax burden is paid by the deceased’s estate.

-When filing these taxes there are so many things to consider like the amount of income earned during that tax year, lifetime capital gains exemption, and so much more.
-You may need help from a tax professional or a CPA (certified professional accountant) to ensure that you pay capital gain taxes, and any other taxes, correctly.
+When filing these taxes, there are so many things to consider, like the amount of income earned during that tax year, lifetime capital gains exemption, Canadian tax laws, and so much more.
+You may need help from a tax professional or a CPA (certified professional accountant) to ensure that you pay capital gain taxes and any other taxes correctly.
 You also want to avoid being held liable for anything owed at a later date.

 Inheriting from a Spouse or Common Law Partner

-As we mentioned above, estate taxes work a little differently when it comes to inheriting from a spouse or common law partner.
-All of the assets such as real estate, RRSPs, mutual funds, investments are going to be taxed a little differently so the estate tax is likely going to be a lot less.
-This is of course if you are a Canadian resident.
+As we mentioned above, estate taxes work a little differently when it comes to inheriting from a spouse or common-law partner.
+All of the assets such as real estate, RRSPs, mutual funds, and investments are going to be taxed a little differently so the estate tax is likely going to be a lot less.
+This is of course, if you are a Canadian resident.

 How it works as the surviving spouse is that, as long as the inheritance is finished within 36 months of passing, you will then have these assets transferred in your name.
 Their value will be considered as the fair market value held at the time of death.